Linking You to Your State Association

 In order to be a member of the Ohio Osteopathic Association (OOA), you must also belong to your local District Academy.
 Your local organization helps you to network with DOs in your vicinity and provides a forum to address issues of mutual concern.

-OOA members in each district elect a trustee to serve on the state association's Board.
-Districts also elect representatives to attend the OOA's Annual House of Delegates.
-The OOA house approves budgets, sets state policy, elects state officers, and determines Ohio leadership at the American Osteopathic Association.
+OOA members in each district elect a physician to serve on the OOA Board of Trustees.
+Districts also elect representatives to attend the OOA Annual House of Delegates, which approves budgets, sets state policy, elects state officers, and determines Ohio leadership at the American Osteopathic Association.